RedPointGlobal/redpoint-rpi/README.md

 global:
   replicaCount: 3
 ```
+NOTE: The integration API does not support HA as of this release so you should only run a single replica.
+This should be resolved in a future release

   ### RPI Storage
 The default installation creates only 10 GiB of persistent storage for the RPI Output directory.
 In a production setting, you need atleast 100 GiB or more.
 To change this setting, replace the section below in the ```values.yaml``` file
 ```